-Designed in collaboration with Tony Award-winning set designer Christine Jones and Brett K. Banakis specifically for the production of Harry Potter and the Cursed Child.
-The top-to-bottom renovation of the theater auditorium of this landmark venue included the addition of new structural columns, decking, boxes, ceilings, partitions, a balcony, lighting, and seating.
+Designed in collaboration with Tony Award-winning set designer Christine Jones and Brett K. Banakis, the Lyric Theatre is a historic theater in Broadway that underwent renovation in anticipation of the New York premiere of Harry Potter and the Cursed Child.
+The top-to-bottom renovation of this landmark venue included the addition of new structural columns, decking, boxes, ceilings, partitions, a balcony, lighting, and seating.

 The Lyric Theatre is a modern structure incorporating several historic elements of a pre-existing theater from 1905

 Bringing the production of Harry Potter and the